Feyerabend/vm/vm1/README.md

 One of the many praised features of virtual machines is enabling *portability of code*.
 You can try another version of the virtual machine in "alternate-vm.html", which you can run in your browser.
-(Copy to the desktop and double-click.)
+(Copy to the desktop and double-click, check through the developer option in your browser the output from "console.log".)
 You will notice the program is the same in *principle* (as the opcodes can also be) so we only implement a new virtual machine each time we would like to run the program on another system, operating system, hardware, etc. Sun Microsystems Inc., the company originally